 Opioids may also obscure the clinical course in a patient with a head injury.
-Avoid the use of Pentazocine and Naloxone Tablets in patients with impaired consciousness or coma
+Avoid the use of Pentazocine and Valoxone Tablets in patients with impaired cons

-Risks of Use in Patients with Gastrointestinal Conditions

-Pentazocine and Naloxone Tablets are contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.
+Risks of Use in Patients with Gastrointestinal Conditions Pentazocine and Naloxone Tablets are contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.
+The administration of Pentazocine and Naloxone Tablets or other opioids may obscure the diagnosis or